America’s unique, enduring gun problem, explained

 One silver lining for proponents of gun regulation is that the majority opinion, written by Justice Clarence Thomas, embraces language that first appeared in Heller, which permits some gun laws such as prohibitions on “dangerous and unusual weapons.”
 Nevertheless, it placed an emphasis on historical analogies that could endanger many laws that enjoy broad bipartisan support.
 The future of firearm regulation looks grim for anyone who believes that the government should help protect us from gun violence.

-Update, April 10, 2023: This story, originally published on May 26, 2022, has been updated with further details from the April 10 Louisville shooting.
+Update, April 17, 10:40 am ET: This story was originally published on May 26, 2022, and has been updated multiple times, most recently with further details from the April 15 Dadeville, Alabama, shooting.